codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-google-play.md

 You will need a **service account in Google Play Console** to obtain the **JSON credentials file**.
 See how to do that [here](../knowledge-base/google-play-api/).
 In addition, you must build the app in **release mode** and set up **Android code signing**.

-Before releasing the app to Google Play, make sure that it meets the [Google Play's best practices guidelines](https://developer.android.com/distribute/best-practices/launch/).
+Before releasing the app to Google Play, ensure that it meets [Google Play's best practices guidelines](https://developer.android.com/distribute/best-practices/launch/).

 {{<notebox>}} Note that if you haven't published your app to Google Play yet, you must create an entry for your app in Google Play Console and manually upload the very first version of the app before you can automate publishing using Codemagic.
-In addition, each uploaded binary must have a different version, see how to automatically [increment build version](../building/build-versioning/ 'Build versioning') on Codemagic. {{</notebox>}}
+In addition, each uploaded binary must have a different version; see how to automatically [increment build version](../building/build-versioning/ 'Build versioning') on Codemagic. {{</notebox>}}

 ## Setting up publishing to Google Play on Codemagic